 Lacey moved to New York in 1999 to pursue graduate work in painting at the New York Academy of Art.
 In 2001, she completed her MFA degree, with Eric Fischl as her thesis advisor.

-From 2003-2010 she taught painting, drawing, and contemporary art in the Studio Art Department at the College of Charleston in Charleston, SC.
-Since 2014, she has been the Arts Research Writer for the MIT Center for Art, Science & Technology (CAST).
+She teaches art at MIT, Boston College, and Emmanuel College.
+Previously she taught painting, drawing, and art theory at the College of Charleston (2003-10).
+From 2014 to 2018, she was the Arts Research Writer for the MIT Center for Art, Science & Technology (CAST).

-Lacey is a recipient of two Somerville Arts Council artist fellowship grants (2013, 2016) and a grant from the MIT Council for the Arts (2014) for the creation of a series of work based in her manuscript research.
+Lacey has received two Somerville Arts Council Artist Fellowship grants (2013, 2016) and a grant from the MIT Council for the Arts (2014).
 Her studio is located in Somerville, MA.